 Albert Einstein married Mileva Marić in 1903, and from the beginning, he did not treat his wife very well.
-As the marriage deteriorated, things got simultaneously ugly and ridiculous, including a situation in which Marić was asked to agree to Einstein’s bizarre list of demands.
-And the demands themselves were patently misogynistic and downright abusive.
+As the marriage deteriorated, things got simultaneously ugly and ridiculous, including a situation in which Marić was asked to agree to Einstein’s list of demands.

-When Albert Einstein, aged 24, married the 28-year-old Mileva Marić in 1903, it was a marriage that seemed almost destined for unhappiness.
+When Albert Einstein, aged 24, married the 28-year-old Mileva Marić in 1903.
 Einstein and Marić were initially wild about each other, and they shared a deep passion for physics, allowing them to bond over their work.

 Einstein was notoriously reclusive at times, however, and was often so bogged down with his studies that he neglected his personal hygiene.
 Marić had married a man that was already married to his work.